sbabic/swupdate/README.md

 Submitting patches
 ------------------

+Contributions are welcome !
 You can submit your patches (or post questions regarding the project) to the swupdate Mailing List:

 	swupdate@googlegroups.com